pybricks/pybricks.github.io/learn/getting-started/install-pybricks.md

 update.
 This is why restoring the original is so easy.

-To recover the LEGO firmware, go to <a href="https://code.pybricks.com/" target="_blank">code.pybricks.com</a>, open the settings menu (⚙), and click _Restore official LEGO firmware_.
+To recover the LEGO firmware, go to <a href="https://code.pybricks.com/" target="_blank">code.pybricks.com</a>, open the tools menu (⚙), and click _Restore official LEGO firmware_.
 Choose your hub and follow the on-screen instructions.

 {% include diagram.html data=page.firmware_restore %}

+# Troubleshooting connectivity

+If connectivity issues arise, you'll usually see a notification popup that describes the problem.
+Be sure to follow the indicated instructions.
+If that does not help, follow the instructions below.

+- You should *not* attempt to connect to the hub via your computer's settings menu.
+If you already did, just remove the hub from there and try again via the app instead.

+- You can try the latest [beta version](#trying-new-beta-features-optional) of our app.
+  This version gets more frequent updates.
+It's possible we've fixed your issue already.

+- You can refresh the app by pressing <kbd>Ctrl</kbd> + <kbd>F5</kbd>.

+- If connection issues continue to persist, please describe the problem on our [forum](https://github.com/orgs/pybricks/discussions).
+This really helps us identify and fix issues that we could not observe on our own computers, since each device is a bit different.

-# Trying out new beta features
+# Trying new beta features (optional)

 Most users should use <a href="https://code.pybricks.com/" target="_blank">code.pybricks.com</a>, which is the stable version.
 If you are connected to the internet, app updates will automatically